-Irene Brady Barber is horticulturist and landscape designer at Irene Brady Barber Greenscape Designs.
+Irene Barber is horticulturist and landscape designer at Irene Brady Barber Greenscape Designs.
 She’s also coordinator of the Therapeutic Horticulture Program at Coastal Maine Botanical Gardens.
 An experienced educator, Irene has degrees in horticulture and communications along with a Certificate in Horticultural Therapy.
 Irene brings her enthusiasm for connecting people with plants to her work at the Gardens.

 Syretha Brooks is a horticulturist at Coastal Maine Botanical Gardens.
-A graduate of Smith College, and formerly a horticulturist at New York City’s Wave Hill Gardens, she is thrilled to be back in her home state of Maine and working at the gardens here, where she uses her fine art background and horticulture chops to design and maintain our gardens, including the Great Lawn beds and the Perennial and Rose Garden.
+A graduate of Smith College, and formerly a horticulturist at New York City’s Wave Hill Gardens, she is thrilled to be back in her home state of Maine and working at the gardens here, where she uses her fine art background and horticulture chops to design and maintain our gardens, including the Great Lawn beds and the Arbor Garden.

 Lisa Cowan, principal of Studio Verde in Cumberland, Maine and Austin, Texas, is a nationally recognized landscape architect with expertise in ecology-based planning, landscape design and land management.

 Bill Cullina, current president and CEO at Coastal Maine Botanical Gardens, previously served as director of horticulture for the Gardens and before that was nursery director for the New England Wild Flower Society.
 He is a well-known author and recognized authority on North American native plants.
 He lectures on a variety of subjects to garden and professional groups and writes for popular and technical journals.
 His books include Wildflowers; Native Trees, Shrubs, and Vines; Understanding Orchids; Native Ferns, Mosses, and Grasses; and most recently, Understanding Perennials.